App that displays Maps on phone and uses GPS to track and time you.

 You can find quick links along with fuller instructions on the MapRunners website http://maprunners.weebly.com/

 Please ensure you read and agree with the Maprun user agreement.
 Map Run User Agreement

-We Currently have 4 MapRun Courses available with more to follow very shortly.
+We Currently have over 30 MapRun Courses available

 The full information you require on each course and the paper map download is in our Permanent Courses Section - here is a shortcut to that page Map Run Permanent Courses

 You’ll very quickly get the hang of the technology.
 Here are a few tips for getting the best out of your run, and maximising your points haul on a score course….

 - Knowing how far you can run in time limit minutes and planning a route that is shorter than this!